Who are the People of the Cook Islands?© CookIslandsPocketGuide.com

 • Other – 14.18%.

-It’s worth noting that there are more Cook Islanders outside of the Cook Islands, particularly in New Zealand with the New Zealand 2018 census stating 80,532 Cook Islanders or of Cook Islands descent.
-There are also around 30,000 Cook Islanders living in Australia.
+It’s worth noting that there are more Cook Islanders outside of the Cook Islands, particularly in New Zealand, with the New Zealand 2018 census stating 80,532 Cook Islanders or of Cook Islands descent.
+There are approximately 30,000 Cook Islanders residing in Australia.

 For more interesting facts about the people of the Cook Islands, check out the 20 Fun Facts About Rarotonga & the Cook Islands.